CORE-T: COherent REtrieval of Tables for Text-to-SQL: Methodology

 \subsection{Offline Processing and Caching}

-Our method uses two offline, reusable, query-agnostic signals: (i) an enriched table index for DR (used to compute the relevance score $\mathrm{RS}(q,t)$ at inference time), and (ii) a table--table compatibility score $\mathrm{CS}(t_i,t_j)$ that approximates joinability.
+Our method uses two offline, reusable, query-agnostic signals: (i) an enriched table index for DR, used to compute the relevance score $\mathrm{RS}(q,t)$ at inference time, and (ii) a table--table compatibility score $\mathrm{CS}(t_i,t_j)$ that approximates joinability.

-\paragraph{Table enrichment and indexing.} Offline, each table $t$ is serialized into a 5-row Markdown representation and augmented with an LLM-generated \emph{purpose description}.
-We sample 5 rows uniformly at random (without replacement) to provide a lightweight but representative snapshot, avoiding full-table inputs to the LLM while still exposing typical values and formats.
-The purpose description summarizes what the table contains and how it is typically used (e.g., key entities, attributes, and granularity), generated with a fixed prompt provided in Appendix~\ref{app:prompts} (cf.\ \S\ref{lst:prompt-purpose}).
-We then embed the concatenation of the Markdown snapshot and its generated purpose to obtain a table vector $e_t=f_{\text{tbl}}(\texttt{Markdown+purpose})$, and store all vectors in a FAISS index for online retrieval.
+\paragraph{Table enrichment and indexing.} Offline, each table $t$ is serialized as a 5-row Markdown representation and augmented with an LLM-generated \emph{purpose description}.
+We sample 5 rows uniformly without replacement to provide a lightweight value snapshot, avoiding full-table inputs while exposing different values and formats.
+The purpose description summarizes the table's contents and typical use (e.g., key entities, attributes, and granularity), using a fixed prompt in Appendix~\ref{app:prompts} (cf.\ \S\ref{lst:prompt-purpose}).
+We embed the concatenation of the Markdown snapshot and purpose as $e_t=f_{\text{tbl}}(\texttt{Markdown+purpose})$ and store all vectors in a FAISS index for online retrieval.
+Appendix~\ref{app:table-enrichment-details} discusses our compact metadata design and 5-row cap.

 \paragraph{Column signals.} To approximate joinability without foreign keys, we compute lightweight column-level signals.
-For each column $c$, we embed its header text (\texttt{table\_name}+\texttt{column\_name}) with $f_{\text{col}}$ to obtain a header embedding $e_c$.
-For each cross-table column pair $(c_i,c_j)$, we compute (i) header similarity (exact lexical + embedding-based semantic), (ii) value overlap (Jaccard), \emph{inspired by the pairwise similarity signals used in JAR}, and two additional \emph{relational constraints} to better mimic key--foreign-key joins: (iii) \emph{uniqueness} (key-likeness) and (iv) \emph{subset} (whether one column’s values are contained in the other), all ignoring \textsc{null}s.
+For each column $c$, we embed its header text (\texttt{table\_name}+\texttt{column\_name}) with $f_{\text{col}}$ to obtain $e_c$.
+For each cross-table pair $(c_i,c_j)$, we compute (i) header similarity (exact lexical + embedding-based semantic), (ii) value overlap (Jaccard), inspired by the pairwise similarity signals used in JAR, and two \emph{relational constraints} that better mimic key--foreign-key joins: (iii) \emph{uniqueness} and (iv) \emph{subset}, all ignoring \textsc{null}s.